mainsail-crew/mainsail-config/README.md

 #variable_idle_timeout     : 0     ; time in sec until idle_timeout kicks in.
 Value 0 means that no value will be set or restored
 #variable_runout_sensor    : ""    ; If a sensor is defined, it will be used to cancel the execution of RESUME in case no filament is detected.
 ##                                   Specify the config name of the runout sensor e.g "filament_switch_sensor runout".
 Hint use the same as in your printer.cfg
 ## !!!
-Custom macros, please use it with care and review the place where it is in the corresponding macro.
+Custom macros, please use with care and review the section of the corresponding macro.
-## This is meant for stuff like setting a status LED.
-Please check that your macro does not interfere with the basic function of the 3 macros.
+## These macros are for simple operations like setting a status LED.
+Please make sure your macro does not interfere with the basic macro functions.
-## Only a single line is supported, please generate a macro if you need more than one entry.
+## Only  single line commands are supported, please create a macro if you need more than one command.
 #variable_user_pause_macro : ""    ; Everything insight the "" will be executed after the klipper base pause (PAUSE_BASE) function
 #variable_user_resume_macro: ""    ; Everything insight the "" will be executed before the klipper base resume (RESUME_BASE) function
 #variable_user_cancel_macro: ""    ; Everything insight the "" will be executed before the klipper base cancel (CANCEL_PRINT_BASE) function